Proce2/Proce2/README.md

 * I enjoy building tools that improve how I work and help with daily tasks.
 * I'm driven by curiosity.
 I like understanding how code works at a deep level and how everything fits together.
+* I’ve worked across frontend and backend development, focusing on interfaces, data workflows, and API integrations using both code and no-code tools.

 ### 🛠 Tools I use